Our wines

 CHÂTEAU CLARISSE, PUISSEGUIN-SAINT-EMILION

-Perfect blend between the Merlot and the Cabernet Franc, which have made the fame of Saint Emilion wines all aorund the world.
+Perfect blend between the Merlot, Petit-Verdot and Cabernet Franc, which have made the fame of Saint Emilion wines all aorund the world.
 A fruity and powerful wine which will pleased all the palates paired with red meats.

 12 months ( 50% new - 50% one year barrel)